Riminder/docs-api/hr-json/profile-objects/parsing-object.md

 This is a complete object containing **Parsing** results, it details all detected entities on a document.

-It helps data scientist to go further in their studies and enhance the quality of their studies.
+It helps data scientist to go further in their studies and enhance the quality of their analysis.

 | **ENDPOINTS** |
 | :--- |